kinchahoy/llama.cpp/README.md

-# IMPORTANT: this version has some bugs that seems to be affecting output correctness.
+# TESTING NEEDED: this version has some bugs that seems to be affecting output correctness.
 Its an experimental build, use at your risk until will be fixed!

 # llama.cpp-gfx906-2602